 With the citric acid in the pot, I then poured in 1/4 cup of water to dissolve the acid.

-You can find citric acid in bulk in the spice section of your grocery store.
+You can find citric acid in bulk in the spice section of your grocery store, or here on Amazon.
 It’s an organic acid that’s also a natural preservative.
-Although naturally occurring in citrus fruits (duh), it’s now known as a commodity chemical and is produced by fermentation.
-Are you supposed to cite sources on blogs?
-Because trust me, that’s not something I just happened to know.
+Although naturally occurring in citrus fruits, it’s now known as a commodity chemical and is produced by fermentation.

 Still off the heat I covered the pot and gave the little proteins and enzymes some privacy for them to do their thing for 5 mins.